Semi-0/PMatcher/README.md

-i also tried to implemented an lexical scoping environment for match_letrec but it was not working as expected. btw, although the definition of environment do look like some sort of lexical scoping, it has some werid bug made it actually scoped dynamically, but who the hell needs a lexical scoped pattern matcher anyway.
+i also tried to implemented an lexical scoping environment for match_letrec but it was not working as expected. btw, although the definition of environment do look like some sort of lexical scoping, it has some weird bug made it actually scoped dynamically, but who the hell needs a lexical scoped pattern matcher anyway.